DIGITAL FILTER DESIGN

 FIR Listing

-The formulae used in this FIR generator are taken from the paper by J. F. Kaiser, “Nonrecursive digital filter design using I0-sinh window function”.
-In this paper Kaiser presented empirical formulae for calculating the shape parameter of the Kaiser-Bessel window required to achieve the required stop band side lode attenuation.
+The methods used in this FIR generator were taken from the paper by J. F. Kaiser, "Nonrecursive digital filter design using I0-sinh window function".
+In this paper Kaiser presented empirical formulae for calculating the shape parameter of the Kaiser-Bessel window required to achieve a desired stop band side lode attenuation.

-is the number of points in the filter
+where: \(M\) is the number of points in the filter,

 The JavaScript code fragments to implement these formulae are shown below.
 The symmetry of the window function about the center point (j=Np) means that the window coefficients need only be calculated for 0<j<=Np.